Wills, Trusts & Probate

 Frequently Asked Questions About Will Execution in Eureka

-What are the basic requirements for a valid will in California?
+What makes a will valid in California?

 How long does the will execution process typically take in Eureka?

-Can a will be contested after it is executed?
+Can a will be contested after execution?

 What happens if someone dies without a will in California?

-Are there alternatives to probate for will execution?
+Are there alternatives to probate in California?